-Modelling state machines using the blind control as an example
+Modeling state machines using the blind control as an example

-We want to model some of these functions with the help of an automatic state machine rather than a pencil and a whiteboard, so we need a capable modelling tool.
+We want to model some of these functions with the help of an automatic state machine rather than a pencil and a whiteboard, so we need a capable modeling tool.
 In the following example we used YAKINDU Statechart Tools.
-This is Eclipse-based and supports, not only the modelling itself, but also dynamic simulation of the model and generation of the state machine as source code in various programming languages.
+This is Eclipse-based and supports, not only the modeling itself, but also dynamic simulation of the model and generation of the state machine as source code in various programming languages.
 This is discussed later.

 First we will convert the whiteboard model step by step using YAKINDU Statechart Tools.
 If you want to try this for yourself, you can download the software, an installation guide and a five-minute tutorial].

-Modelled with this tool our blind control example looks like this:
+Modeled with this tool our blind control example looks like this:

 The definition area, which defines the names of events, has been added.